 - People tend to gather around a belief system, which influences how and why they give, so make sure you use this to motivate them to get involved.

 - Most religious organisations have a regular, central meeting point, and a routine of interaction – prayer and services, gatherings in the home, support or activity groups – as well as special festivals.
-As you plan your fundraising calendar, consider which initiative best suits each different opportunity.
+As you plan your fundraising ideas calendar, consider which initiative best suits each different opportunity.

 - Sometimes the things you are raising money for will be of interest to others beyond your existing congregation.
 Consider whether social media might be something you could use to spread the word of your work to the wider community.